FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Extended Discussion on Limitations and Future Roadmap

 \subsection{Limitations and Trade-offs}

 The fundamental design principle of FactNet is provenance-first construction.
 By enforcing strict datatype matching and requiring recoverable byte offsets, we prioritize precision over recall.
-This approach results in the omission of implicit knowledge, as the pipeline excludes statements that are implied by the text but lack direct lexical or structural overlap.
-For instance, a sentence describing an individual as the first daughter of a specific figure implies a parent relation, yet current strict matchers may fail to align this if the entity link is absent or if the phrasing requires multi-step inference~\citep{chen2020knowledge}.
-Furthermore, the reliance on specific parsing tools means that evidence located within complex or malformed templates is often skipped to avoid errors.
-As noted in the funnel analysis presented in Section~\ref{sec:stats_quality}, this dependency results in a lower yield rate for low-resource languages compared to high-resource ones.
+This approach necessarily omits implicit knowledge, as the pipeline excludes statements implied by the text but lacking direct lexical or structural overlap.
+For instance, a sentence describing an individual as the first daughter of a specific figure implies a parent relation, yet current strict matchers may fail to align this if the entity link is absent or the phrasing requires multi-step inference~\citep{chen2020knowledge}.
+Furthermore, the reliance on specific parsing tools causes evidence within complex or malformed templates to be skipped to avoid errors.
+As noted in the funnel analysis in Section~\ref{sec:stats_quality}, this dependency yields a lower extraction rate for low-resource languages than for high-resource ones.

-Moreover, FactNet acts as a faithful representation of Wikidata and Wikipedia rather than attempting to remove biases from the underlying knowledge, as such modifications would compromise its utility as a grounding resource.
-Consequently, users must account for specific distributional skews.
-First, there is a distinct Western-centricity in the data.
-As detailed in Appendix~\ref{app:representation_bias}, the density of grounded facts is significantly higher for entities related to Europe and North America.
-This is an artifact of the editor demographics of Wikipedia and the density of inter-language links connecting back to English or German editions~\citep{das2025social}.
+Moreover, FactNet serves as a faithful representation of Wikidata and Wikipedia rather than attempting to remove biases from the underlying knowledge, as such modifications would compromise its utility as a grounding resource.
+Consequently, users must account for two specific distributional skews.
+First, there is a distinct Western-centric bias in the as detailed in Appendix~\ref{app:representation_bias}, the density of grounded facts is significantly higher for entities related to Europe and North America.
+This skew stems from the editor demographics of Wikipedia and the density of inter-language links connecting back to English or German editions~\citep{das2025social}.
 Second, the dataset is subject to temporal lag.
-The reliance on specific dump snapshots means FactNet is static.
-Rapidly evolving events may exhibit high latency between the occurrence of the event, its reflection in Wikidata, its textual description in Wikipedia, and the subsequent release of a snapshot.
+The reliance on specific dump snapshots renders FactNet static, and rapidly evolving events may exhibit high latency between the occurrence of the event, its reflection in Wikidata, its textual description in Wikipedia, and the subsequent release of a snapshot.